jomapps/aladdin/docs/idea/pages/gather.md

 ## Important considerations
 - This gather process is UNQUALIFIED Data.
 It is not to be used for any other purpose other than gathering and managing information.
 - It has no connection to payload cms.
+- put limits of content being dropped in like pdf to max 10mb and images to 20mb
+- all cloudflare files need to thave the project id and the word gather in the name.
+- This data will not be passed on to the brain service.